 Brandywine Heights softball falls in the first round of the PIAA Class 2A playoffs

-Brandywine Heights lost 15-3 to South Williamsport in the first round of the PIAA Class 2A playoffs Monday at Lyons Field.
+Brandywine Heights lost 15-3 to South Williamsport in the first round of the PIAA Class 2A playoffs at Lyons Field on Monday.

 The District 4 champion Mounties (22-2) had their bats going all game.

-Brandywine Heights (11-12), which won the District 3 championship last week against beating DeLone Catholic 2-0, had six errors which led to five runs.
+Brandywine Heights (11-12), which won the District 3 championship last week by beating DeLone Catholic 2-0, had six errors which led to five runs.

 Brandywine pitcher Elyse Stofflet throws in the Bullets first-round state playoff loss to South Williamsport Monday at Lyons.
 (BILL UHRICH – READING EAGLE)